 As part of the sales process, in July of each year, the horses chosen for auction are rounded up and swim across Chincoteague Inlet to Chincoteague Island.
 This past year the swim took only six minutes but had plenty of witnesses.

-A band of nine wild horses on Assateague Island
+One or two of the several bands of wild horses on Assateague Island

 The band of nine horses seen in the photo above was clearly agitated and somewhat frustrated as they tried to negotiate passage from the beach to the grassy pasture on the back of the dunes near South Ocean Beach in Maryland.
 It took the determination and initiative of their stallion leaders to finally clear the way through the curious and sometimes imprudent onlookers.

 The two stallions that led the way through the beachgoers